DUNE/computing-training-202112/_episodes/07-grid-job-submission.md

 jobsub_fetchlog --jobid=12345678.0@jobsub0N.fnal.gov --unzipdir=some_appropriately_named_directory
 ```

 That will download them as a tarball and unzip it into the directory specified by the --unzipdir option.
 Of course replace 12345678.0@jobsub0N.fnal.gov with your own job ID.

+> ## Quiz
+> Download the log of your last submission via jobsub_fetchlog or look it up on the monitoring pages.
+Then answer the following questions (all should be available in the .out or .err files):
+> 1. On what site did your job run?
+> 2. How much memory did it use?
+> 3. Did it exit abnormally?
+If so, what was the exit code?

 ## Brief review of best practices in grid jobs (and a bit on the interactive machines)